jmboehm/Alpaca.jl/README.md

 ## Installation

-You need to have R, and Julia of course, preinstalled, but if either is 64-bit the other needs to match (so e.g. 32-bit julia snap installation may not work, and you'll get ERROR: ... wrong ELF class: ELFCLASS64):
+You need to have R, and Julia of course, preinstalled, but if either is 64-bit the other needs to match (so 32-bit R and 64-bit Julia are incompatible):

 ```
 ] add Alpaca